-The High Capability Radar Sounder (HiCARS) is a VHF ice-penetrating radar that operates in frequency-chirped mode from 52.5 to 67.5 MHz.
-HiCARS allows for phase coherent recording of radar returns for advanced processing.
-For antennas, the system uses twin flat dipoles, one mounted under each aircraft wing providing approximately 10 dB of antenna gain.
+The High Capability Airborne Radar Sounder (HiCARS) 2 is a VHF ice-penetrating radar which operates in a pulsed, frequency-chirped mode from 52.5 MHz to 67.5 MHz.
+HiCARS allows for phase coherent recording of radar returns for processing.
+The system uses two flat plate dipole antennas, one mounted under each aircraft wing, providing approximately 10 dB of antenna gain.
 The antennas are mounted 19 meters apart horizontally (Peters et al. 2005; Peters et al. 2007; Young et al. 2015).

-The HiCARS 1 3-stage transmitter was constructed by the Technical University of Denmark in 1975 for the joint NSF-SPRI-TUD (Scott Polar Research Institute - Technical University of Denmark) aerogeophysics program (Drewry et al., 1978; Skou and Søndergaard, 1976).
-A 25 W preamp fed a 500 W Primary Pulsed Amplifier (PPA) which supplied a 5700 W High Power Pulsed Amplifier (HPPA).
-Power was transmitted through a TUD passive Transmit-Receive switch.
-For the 2009 season onward, the preamp/PPA was replaced by a 1000 W Tomco Technologies BT1000-Gamma4T.
+The HiCARS 2 transmitter was in part constructed by the Technical University of Denmark in 1975 for the joint NSF-SPRI-TUD (Scott Polar Research Institute - Technical University of Denmark) aerogeophysics program (Drewry et al. 1978; Skou and Søndergaard 1976).
+An intermediate Tomco Technologies BT1000-Gamma4T drives the input of a 5700 W High Power Pulsed Amplifier (HPPA); the output of this amplifier was transmitted through a TUD passive Transmit-Receive switch and a high power Wilkinson divider/combiner to both antennas.